leprechau/cloudstack-php-client/README.md

     | - CloudStackResponse/
       | - # Every API will have a corresponding CloudStack**Response class present in here.
 If you have Swagger documentation, add this directory to your project's scan path
     | - CloudStackClient.php                # This is the actual client
-    | - CloudStackClientConfiguration.php   # This is the configuration object that must be provided when constructing a client
+    | - CloudStackConfiguration.php   # This is the configuration object that must be provided when constructing a client
     | - CloudStackGenerationMeta.php        # This file contains metadata about the most recent generation, including date, api source, and environment configuration (sans api keys and secrets)
     | - # several exception and helper classes that you will rarely directly construct
   | - composer.json